-- If a waste does not include at least 50 percent of any given category by volume, - 2 characterization shall be performed using the waste characterization process required for the - category constituting the greatest volume of waste for that waste stream. - 4 Wastes may be generated at the WIPP facility as a direct result of managing the TRU and TRU - 5 mixed wastes received from the off-site generators.
-Such waste may be generated in either the - 6 WHB or the underground.
+- Particles smaller than 2.36 inches in size may be considered debris if the debris is a manufactured object and if it is not a particle of S3000 or S4000 material. - 3 If a waste does not include at least 50 percent of any given category by volume, - 4 characterization shall be performed using the waste characterization process required for the - 5 category constituting the greatest volume of waste for that waste stream. - 6 Wastes may be generated at the WIPP facility as a direct result of managing the TRU and TRU - 7 mixed wastes received from the off-site generators.
+Such waste may be generated in either the - 8 WHB or the underground.
 This waste is referred to as "derived waste."
-All such derived waste - 7 will be placed in the rooms in HWDUs along with the TRU mixed waste for disposal. - 8 Non-mixed hazardous wastes generated at the WIPP, through activities where contact with TRU - 9 mixed waste does not occur, are characterized, placed in containers, and stored (for periods not - exceeding the limits specified in 20.4.1.300 NMAC (incorporating 40 CFR §262.17)) until they - are transported off site for treatment and/or disposal at a permitted facility.
-This waste - generation and accumulation activity, when performed in compliance with 20.4.1.300 NMAC - (incorporating 40 CFR §262), is not subject to RCRA permitting requirements and, as such, is - not addressed in the permit, with the exception of the requirements of 20.4.1.300 NMAC - (incorporating 40 CFR Part 262, Subpart M), which are addressed in Permit Attachment D.

-A-6 Chronology of Events Relevant to Changes in Ownership or Operational Control
+All such derived waste - 9 will be placed in the rooms in HWDUs along with the TRU mixed waste for disposal. - Non-mixed hazardous wastes generated at the WIPP, through activities where contact with TRU - mixed waste does not occur, are characterized, placed in containers, and stored (for periods not - exceeding the limits specified in 20.4.1.300 NMAC (incorporating 40 CFR §262.17)) until they - are transported off site for treatment and/or disposal at a permitted facility.
+This waste - generation and accumulation activity, when performed in compliance with 20.4.1.300 NMAC - (incorporating 40 CFR §262), is not subject to RCRA permitting requirements and, as such, is - not addressed in the permit, with the exception of the requirements of 20.4.1.300 NMAC - (incorporating 40 CFR Part 262, Subpart M), which are addressed in Permit Attachment D. - A-6 Chronology of Events Relevant to Changes in Ownership or Operational Control - December 19, 1997 NMED received notification of a change of name/ownership from Westinghouse Electric Corporation to CBS Corporation.
+The WIPP yet issued.

-17 18 19 20 21 22 23 24 December 19, 1997 NMED received notification of a change of name/ownership from Westinghouse Electric Corporation to CBS Corporation.
-The WIPP Management and Operating Contractor (MOC), Westinghouse Waste Isolation Division (WID), became a division of Westinghouse Electric Company, which in turn was a division of CBS Corporation.
-Notification to NMED was made by the permit applicant in a letter dated December 18, 1997.
-The permit application was under review, but a draft permit was not yet issued.
-25 26 27 28 29 30 31 32 September 22, 1998 NMED received notification of a pending transfer of ownership for the MOC, Westinghouse WID, from CBS Corporation to an as-yet-to-benamed limited liability company owned jointly by British Nuclear Fuels, plc and Morrison-Knudsen Corporation.
+Management and Operating Contractor (MOC), Westinghouse Waste Isolation Division (WID), became a division of Westinghouse Electric Company, which in turn was a division of CBS Corporation.
+Notification to NMED was made by the permit applicant in a letter dated December 18,

+1997.
+The permit application was under review, but a draft permit was not was made by the permit applicant in a letter dated September 17, 1998.
+The draft permit had been issued for public comment, but the final permit was not yet issued.

+September 22, 1998 NMED received notification of a pending transfer of ownership for the

+MOC, Westinghouse WID, from CBS Corporation to an as-yet-to-benamed limited liability company owned jointly by British Nuclear Fuels, plc and Morrison-Knudsen Corporation.
 The transfer of ownership was scheduled to occur on or about December 15, 1998.
 Notification to NMED was made by the permit applicant in a letter dated September 17, 1998.

-The draft permit had been issued for public comment, but the final permit was not yet issued.
-33 34 35 36 37 38 39 40 March 9, 1999 NMED again received notification of the pending divestiture of the MOC, Westinghouse WID, by CBS Corporation to the limited liability company owned jointly by British Nuclear Fuels, plc and Morrison-Knudsen Corporation known as MK/BNFL GESCO LLC.
-The new MOC would be renamed to Westinghouse Government Environmental Services Company LLC.
-Notification to NMED was made by the permit applicant in a letter dated March 2, 1999.
+March 9, 1999 NMED again received notification of the pending divestiture of the MOC, renamed to Westinghouse Government Environmental Services

+Westinghouse WID, by CBS Corporation to the limited liability company owned jointly by British Nuclear Fuels, plc and Morrison-Knudsen a letter dated March 2, 1999.
 The public hearing on the permit was underway, but the final permit was not yet issued.

-NMED received official notification of the divestiture of Westinghouse effective March 22, 1999.
-The MOC was renamed Westinghouse

-Government Environmental Services Company LLC (WGES), of which

-Electric Company by CBS Corporation to MK/BNFL GESCO LLC
+Corporation known as MK/BNFL GESCO LLC.
+The new MOC would be

+Company LLC.
+Notification to NMED was made by the permit applicant in